From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Problem setup and mathematical framework

 A simple recipe to fulfill the moment conditions \cref{moms} is to ensure $F\kee{r}=\kee{r}$ and $( l|r)=1$.
 Since $F$ is skew Hermitian, and thus has purely imaginary eigenvalues in the Hilbert space $\ch_A$, it is again necessary that $\kee{r}$ is an eigenfunction outside $\ch_A$.

 \begin{corollary} The moment conditions \eqref{moms} are invariant under any similarity transformation.
-Namely, for any invertible map $S$, $\brr{l}S^{-1}$, $SFS^{-1}$ and $S\kee{r}$ also fulfill the moment conditions, and thus lead to exact dilations as well. \end{corollary} In addition to the variations of the exact dilation scheme with similarity transformations, we will show five examples below, and two more examples in the next section.
+Namely, for any invertible map $S$, $\brr{l}S^{-1}$, $SFS^{-1}$ and $S\kee{r}$ also fulfill the moment conditions, and thus lead to exact dilations as well.
+By choosing $S$ to be a unitary operator, $SFS^{-1}$ remains skew Hermitian. \end{corollary} In addition to the variations of the exact dilation scheme with similarity transformations, we will show five examples below, and two more examples in the next section.

 \begin{example}[Schr\"odingerization via warped–phase transformation \cite{PhysRevLett.133.230602}] The Schr\"odingerisation approach can be associated with an ancillary Hilbert space.

 with inner product $\langle f,g\rangle:=\int_{0}^{\infty}f(p)^* g(p) dp.$ In addition, the triple is selected as follows,